 Although nobody likes to believe that anything may go wrong during their journey, having travel insurance gives you the peace of mind to know that you will be able to get the treatment you need should you fall ill or succumb to injury.

 Climbing Kilimanjaro increases your risk of accidents and illness.
 You will need a good insurance that covers your overseas medical expenses and emergency evacuation, including for higher risk activities such as high altitude trekking.
+So below, we have included our top travel insurance tips for Kilimanjaro climbers.

 What are the other benefits of travel insurance?